LvnLx/Tempus/README.md

 With this approach, all areas of potential audio artifacting are directly addressed.
 Any given audio sample will always be started from it's first sample and always be guaranteed playback it's last sample.

 > [!IMPORTANT]
-> This approach still allows multiple clips to overlap, in instances of higher tempos with intricate subdivisions, for example
+> This approach still allows multiple clips to overlap.
+For example, in instances of higher tempos with intricate subdivisions

 ### Timing

+#### System

 One of the big functional challenges in metronomes is the support for time signatures and beat units.
 Many metronome apps support a list of pre-canned time signatures (such as 4/4, 3/4, 6/8.
 5/4, 12/8, ...) and beat units (such as quarter notes, dotted quarter notes, eighth notes, ...).
 Welcoming the challenge of not just hardcoding a bunch of different combinations for timing, I decided on implementing a generalized, sample accurate system, that offers user practically limitless flexibility (see the [Key Features](#key-features) section for the ranges that are supported for each timing element)